-Two assimilations of MODIS AOD have been performed using either the prior aerosol size distribution (AOD analysis) or using the posterior aerosol radius determined from the Ångström analysis (hybrid analysis).
-Figure 8(a)-(b) shows examples of the posterior AOD simulations.
-Although the analyses are based on different prior AOD fields (see Figure 2(c) and Figure 7(a)), the posterior AOD values are very similar since they are optimized to represent the same MODIS AOD observations.
 However, the increments that were applied to the aerosol mass concentrations could be very diffent.
 The lower panels of Figure 8 show the increment in surface $PM{2.5}$ for the same hour as the AOD simulations in the upper panels.
-While in the AOD assimilation the increments range from 12 to 24 $\mu$ g/m3, in increments in hybrid assimilation are much lower and range from about 6 to 12 $\mu$ g/m3.
+While in the AOD assimilation the increments range from 12 to 24 μ g/m3, in increments in hybrid assimilation are much lower and range from about 6 to 12 μ g/m3.
 This shows that AOD operator (or in this study, the assumed aerosol radii) strongly influence the aerosol mass concentration estimation during assimilations of AOD.

-To evaluate the effect of the AOD and hybrid assimilation on aerosol concentrations, the posterior surface $PM{2.5}$ simulations are compared to the ground $PM{2.5}$ observations.
-Figure 9 shows maps of surface $PM{2.5}$ measurements, and simulation from the control run, the AOD assimilation, and the hybrid assimilation on July 24 (10:00-11:00).
-The $PM{2.5}$ concentrations (a) are underestimated in the control run (b), but strongly increased by the assimilations (c and d).
-If only AOD is assimilated (c), the surface $PM{2.5}$ concentrations actually exceed the observations.
-However, if aerosol radii are optimized first using the $\mathring{A}ngstr\ddot{o}m$ analysis in the hybrid assimilation, the simulated concentrations are good agreement with the observations.
+To evaluate the effect of the AOD and hybrid assimilation on aerosol concentrations, the posterior surface PM{2.5} simulations are compared to the ground PM{2.5} observations.
+Figure 9 shows maps of surface PM{2.5} measurements, and simulation from the control run, the AOD assimilation, and the hybrid assimilation on July 24 (10:00-11:00).
+The PM{2.5} concentrations (a) are underestimated in the control run (b), but strongly increased by the assimilations (c and d).
+If only AOD is assimilated (c), the surface PM{2.5} concentrations actually exceed the observations.
+However, if aerosol radii are optimized first using the Ångström analysis in the hybrid assimilation, the simulated concentrations are good agreement with the observations.
 This indicates that although a standard AOD assimilation might be able to improve the AOD fields, it does not ensure the improvement on the aerosol mass concentration due to uncertainties in the AOD operator.
 The hybrid assimilation seems better able to relate AOD with aerosol masses since it uses aerosol sizes that are in better agreement with the retrieved Ångström exponent.
 It would be interesting to see whether the estimated radii are also in better agreement with the assumptions made in the aerosol retrieval algorithm.

 Figure 8.
-Posterior AOD simulations (top) and increments of surface PM2.5 concentrations (bottom) in ether AOD assimilation (left) and hybrid assimilation (right) on July 24, 10:00 to 11:00.
+Posterior AOD simulations (top) and increments of surface PM{2.5} concentrations (bottom) in ether AOD assimilation (left) and hybrid assimilation (right) on July 24, 10:00 to 11:00.

 Figure 9.
-PM2.5 observation (a), prior (b), AOD analysis (c) and Hybrid analysis (d) surface PM2.5 simulation posterior on July 24 2012, 10:00 to 11:00
+PM{2.5} observation (a), prior (b), AOD analysis (c) and Hybrid analysis (d) surface PM{2.5} simulation posterior on July 24 2012, 10:00 to 11:00

-To further evaluate the impact of the Ångström analysis on PM2.5 concentrations, the root mean square error (RMSEs) between observations and simulations has been calculated for each of the hours where MODIS observations were available in the 4-day window.
+To further evaluate the impact of the Ångström analysis on PM{2.5} concentrations, the root mean square error (RMSEs) between observations and simulations has been calculated for each of the hours where MODIS observations were available in the 4-day window.
 The result is shown in Figure 10, which also shows the number of MODIS observations available for analysis at each moment.
-For the control simulations the RMSE values are on average about 9 $\mu$ g/m.
-Assimilation of just the AOD observations actually increases the RMSE at most times, with an average value around 10.8 $\mu$ g/m; this indicates that the relation between aerosol mass and AOD is uncertain here.
-However, the hybrid assimilation is able to decrease the RMSE for almost all occasions to about $8.0\mu$ g/m.
+For the control simulations the RMSE values are on average about 9 μ g/m3.
+Assimilation of just the AOD observations actually increases the RMSE at most times, with an average value around 10.8 μ g/m3; this indicates that the relation between aerosol mass and AOD is uncertain here.
+However, the hybrid assimilation is able to decrease the RMSE for almost all occasions to about $8.0\mu g/m^3$.

 Figure 10.
-RMSE of control, AOD assi and hybrid assi posterior surface PM2.5 level vs. the ground PM2.5 measurements the assumptions made by the algorithms that retrieve AOD from remote sensing instruments.
-This is especially essential when remote sensing products such as AOD are assimilated in the model in order improve aerosol mass concentrations.
+RMSE of control, AOD assi and hybrid assi posterior surface PM{2.5} level vs. the ground PM{2.5} measurements